programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 # Preparing the Data
 Before we can create a choropleth map, we need to make sure we have a field common to both DFs.
 This will allow Folium to match the data from one DF with data in the other DF.

 Our goal is to add `FIPS` values to the Fatal Force dataframe.
 To do so, we will use a **spacial join** which allows users to add (or merge) data from one DF to another.
 The [spacial join](https://geopandas.org/en/stable/docs/user_guide/mergingdata.html) is a tool available in GeoPandas that is similar to Pandas' standard [joins](https://www.geeksforgeeks.org/different-types-of-joins-in-pandas/), except that instead of matching key values, spacial joins correlate rows based on location information.

-We will use a spacial join to match the lat/lon data in the Fatal Force DF to different counties, defined in the Counties DF.
+We will use this  join to match the lat/lon data in the Fatal Force DF to different counties, defined in the Counties DF.

 To do so, we will create a new field in the Fatal Force DF, which will combine the data in the two lat/lon columns into a single `point` datatype. (`point` is a special datatype that Geopandas adds to the normal Pandas datatypes.)